Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

 This type of argument would fail if we restrict ourselves to only closed manifolds as in the classical definition of $\mathcal S^\topo(X)$.
 Moreover, we point out that our definition $\mathcal S_{n}(X)$ continues to make sense even if $X$ is not a manifold.
-One essential point here is that with our new definition, we are forcing structure groups to be \emph{functorial}, which they do not seem to be in the smooth case.
-In fact, there is no group structure for the smooth structure set.
+One essential point here is that with our new definition, we are forcing structure groups to be \emph{functorial}, which they do not seem to be in the case of smooth manifold structures.
+In fact, the smooth manifold structure set does \emph{not} carry an abelian group structure which makes the smooth surgery exact sequence into an exact sequence of abelian groups.

 \end{remark}